SciML/JumpProcesses.jl/docs/src/jump_types.md

 ### Mathematical Specification of an problem with jumps

-Jumps (or point) processes are stochastic processes with discrete changes driven by some `rate`.
+Jumps (or point) processes are stochastic processes with discrete state changes driven by a `rate` function.
 The homogeneous Poisson process is the canonical point process with a constant rate of change.
 Processes involving multiple jumps are known as compound jump (or point) processes.

-A compound Poisson process is a continuous-time Markov Chain where the time to the next jump is exponentially distributed as calculated by the rate.
-This type of process is known in biology as "Gillespie discrete stochastic simulation", modeled by the Chemical Master Equation (CME).
-Alternatively, in the statistics literature the composition of Poisson processes is described by the superposition theorem.
+A compound Poisson process is a continuous-time Markov Chain where the time to the next jump is exponentially distributed as determined by the rate.
+Simulation algorithms for these types of processes are known in biology and chemistry as Gillespie methods or Stochastic Simulation Algorithms (SSA), with the time evolution that the probability these processes are an a given state at a given time satisfying the Chemical Master Equation (CME).
+In the statistics literature, the composition of Poisson processes is described by the superposition theorem.

 Any differential equation can be extended by jumps.
 For example, we have an ODE with jumps, denoted by